Things to do in Gordes

 If you’re visiting on a Tuesday, make sure to enjoy the local delights of Gordes Market!
 Wander between the vendors, buying food and other products, such as woodwork, soaps, and flowers.
 There are lots of lavender-infused products, too – sourced from the iconic lavender fields of Provence.

-Olive groves surround Gordes, and the locals still use the traditional methods.
+Olive groves surround Gordes, and the locals still use the traditional methods to harvest it.
 Olive oil is an essential part of life here, and you can buy it at the market.
 If you want to learn more about olive oil production in Gordes, it’s possible to visit one of the local olive oil mills.

 How to Get to Gordes, France

 Drive: Gordes is very remote, so it’s easiest to drive here.
 This way, you can also explore the surrounding national park and enjoy the beautiful nature here.
 It’s around a one-hour drive from bigger cities like Aix-en-Provence and Marseille.

 It’s a lovely drive to Gordes but be aware it can be hard to park once you get to the village.
 Bring some change to park the car, as the car parks all cost a small fee.
-We recommend renting a car at Sunny Cars as they work with local car rental companies.
+We recommend renting a car in France at Sunny Cars as they work with local car rental companies.
 When booking through Sunny Cars, all insurances are included, no surprises when collecting your car.
 Book your local rental car here.

 Train: If you’re arriving by train, head for the nearby station of Cavaillon.
 From here, it’s possible to take a public bus to Gordes.